Guidelines on the use of the red cross emblem and the name and logo of the ICRC for fundraising purposes

 (f) the ICRC shall not authorize the display of the ICRC logo on items offered for sale, but may authorize its reproduction in separate leaflets accompanying the items for sale and in the company's advertising material;

-(g) accompanying leaflets as well as any kind of advertising material showing the ICRC logo must contain a clear explanation regarding the event or campaign, the services rendered to the ICRC and the use to be made of the proceeds;
+(g) accompanying leaflets and any kind of advertising material showing the ICRC logo must contain a clear explanation regarding the event or campaign, the services rendered to the ICRC and the use to be made of the proceeds;

 (h) the size of the ICRC logo must be of reasonable proportions in comparison with the rest of the display;